orbitalmartian8/LibreSprite/Documentation.md

 This fork was made on the [last commit](https://github.com/aseprite/aseprite/commit/03be4aa23db465219962f4c62410f628e7392545) covered by the GPL version 2 license, and is now developed independently of Aseprite.

 ## UI
 The first thing you'll notice is that the UI in LibreSprite is very similar to Aseprite.
+Let's go through it:

+ - Menu bar:

+   The menu bar is a centric part to the app, it houses majority of the features or feature toggles.